505 - Travel and Expense Policy

 Incidental Travel Costs

 Actual and reasonable tips paid for bellmen, cabs, skycaps, waiters, waitresses, etc., will be reimbursed.
-Other incidental travel costs are subject to a maximum of the current federal incidental travel allowance (http://www.gsa.gov/portal/content/104877).
+Other incidental travel costs are subject to a maximum of the current federal incidental travel allowance (https://www.gsa.gov/travel/plan-book/per-diem-rates).

 Personal Automobile Expenses